pfmoore/shadwell/README.md

   target Python release.
 It is used to filter candidates based on their `Requires-Python` metadata.
 As usual, the current interpreter is used by default.
-* `binary_policy`: This is a function that determines for a package, how we should choose between binary and source distributions.
-Called with a package name, it should return one of the `BinaryPolicy` values `ALLOW` (binaries can be used), `REQUIRE` (only binaries are allowed), `PROHIBIT` (binaries cannot be used, only sources are allowed) or `PREFER` (older binaries will be selected in preference to newer source-only versions).
+* `wheel_policy`: This is a function that determines for a package, how we should choose between wheels and source distributions.
+Called with a package name, it should return one of the `WheelPolicy` values `ALLOW` (wheels can be used), `REQUIRE` (only wheels are allowed), `PROHIBIT` (wheels cannot be used, only sdists are allowed) or `PREFER` (older wheels will be selected in preference to newer source-only versions).
 * `allow_yanked`: This option only affects the case where all of the selected candidates are yanked.
 If there are any unyanked candidates, yanked candidates will be omitted regardless of the value of this option.